 The Design Plan

-The main design element that I'm planning to bring some masculine feeling into their space is to paint the walls a deeper greige color.
-I really wanted to take some inspiration from luxury interior designers like Rittenhouse Home, they have some great design ideas.
-But, I wasn't sure it was a good fit for the boys room; maybe I'll keep it for the living room or kitchen.
-So, for now, I have all the paint chips in the world collected and had a few different paint samples made.
+The main design element that I'm planning to bring some masculine feeling into their space with is to paint the walls a deeper greige color.
+I have all the paint chips in the world collected and had a few different paint samples made.
 It is so important to refrain from selecting the first color you like, due to the numerous color combinations in the market.
 On most occasions people will find one shade that they find interesting and stick to it without exploring other options.
 Therefore, to avoid later regret, you should contact interior experts like Helen Coulston with your ideas and get a professional opinion on what color trends exist today, and which combinations can be used to give your boy's room the look you desire.
 As for me, I am leaning toward Rockport Gray by Benjamin Moore for the walls, however, I still need to sample it in the actual space to see how it looks in there.
 Paint always looks different in your home than it looks online in other homes, so it is really important to sample it in your space for yourself no matter how much you have researched the color.

 The space we are working with is really small, and in general I really like to keep kids rooms simple when it comes to accessories.
 Kids have like a lot of "things" ya know what I mean?
 Somehow all their surfaces always end up chalked full of all their treasures.
 I did find some really unique pieces from Etsy that I am really excited about to personalize and add another layer of playfulness to their space.